Lake Worth, Florida

 - A substantial portion of the land where the city now stands was owned by Samuel and Fannie James, two former slaves and the city’s first settlers.
 As the first postmaster, Fannie called the post office Jewel (or Jewell).

-- Lake Worth, FL lays claim to having the largest concentration of historical cottages located near the city’s downtown area.
+- Lays claim to having the largest concentration of historical cottages located near the city’s downtown area.
 These tiny, pastel-colored homes were built in the late 1930s and come in a myriad of architectural styles such as Mission Revival, Bahamian, Contemporary, and Art Deco.

-- As Palm Beach County’s artistic center, one of the most-awaited annual events in Lake Worth, FL is the Street Painting Festival, a 2-day event where hundreds of artists transform the Downtown Lake Worth asphalt into a canvas as they cover it with chalk masterpieces.
+- As Palm Beach County’s artistic center, one of the most-awaited annual events is the Street Painting Festival, a 2-day event where hundreds of artists transform the Downtown asphalt into a canvas as they cover it with chalk masterpieces.
 People flock from all over to see the artists work, watch live performances, and indulge in the many food court offerings.

 - The renovated no gambling Lake Worth Casino and Beach Complex, like many historical structures in the city, retains its original look.
 Not its original purpose, however.
 These days, it is an events venue (on the second floor) and restaurant complex.